 The quid-pro-quo of this is that we are always here for a conversation with providers who feel they are at risk of not delivering on their APP, and for those who find themselves needing to consider entering a variation discussion with us, I would reiterate three core principles:

-- Early intervention – ensuring the knowledge, skills and experience of HE practitioners is in the mix with our expert colleagues in the school system;
+- Early intervention – ensuring the knowledge, skills and experience of higher education practitioners is in the mix with our expert colleagues in the school system

 - Partnership – particularly in this pre-HE space, collaboration is essential not only for efficiency but also to serve the best interests of students